 Estimated Useful Life

-5 years
+Lab equipment 5 years

-3 years
+Computer equipment 3 years

-5 years
+Furniture and fixtures 5 years

-Shorter of life of lease
+Leasehold improvements Shorter of life of lease

 or estimated useful life

 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation and amortization are removed from the accounts and any resulting gain or loss is included in loss from operations.
 Expenditures for repairs and maintenance are charged to expense as incurred.